How To Reset Your Electric Scooter? [Little-Known Tips]

 If removing and reconnecting the battery didn’t work, it’s time to go a step further and disconnect the controller as well.

 The controller is a simple electric circuit board that connects the battery with the motor and the controls.
-It basically regulates the output of power that comes from the battery so it doesn’t overheat and burn the rest of the scooter’s electric parts.
-It looks like a small steel box with a dozen wires hanging from its side.
+It regulates the output of power that comes from the battery so it doesn’t overheat and burn the rest of the scooter’s electric parts.
+It resembles a small steel box with a dozen wires hanging from its side.

 If you’ve got a power issue, like the scooter not starting even if the battery is full, it will most usually be a problem with a faulty controller.

-This small device is located right next to the battery, so getting to it is done the same way as it was in the previous step.
-You locate where the battery is stored, open it up, disconnect its wires, remove it, and then disconnect and remove the controller as well.
-Wait a few minutes, put it back in, and try turning the scooter on.
+This small device is located right next to the battery, so getting to it is done the same way as in the previous step.

 If this didn’t help as well, and the issue still isn’t resolved, then it’s probably time to take your scooter to a repair shop.
 Resetting the scooter just wouldn’t do any good anymore.